ikechuqu/questrade-devops-exercise/README .md

 - **`outputs.tf:`** Defines the Terraform outputs, including the external IP address of the provisioned virtual machine instance.

 - **`locals.:`** Defines local variables used within the configuration, including instance tags.

+- **`variables.tf:`** Defines the input variables used in the configuration, such as project details, networking information, instance details, and SSH credentials.

 ## Deployment

 **To deploy this project:**